fabiocody/PyNetatmo/docs/Security.md

 Use this method to get the full data JSON from your home.
 Returns a `dict`.

 ### `Security.get_cameras()`
 Use this method to get all information about cameras in you home.
-Returns a `list` of `dict`.
+It returns a `list` of `objects`.

 ### `Security.get_events(number_of_events=15)`
+Use this method to get all home's available events.
+It returns a `list` of `objects`.

+### `Security.get_events_until(event_obj)`
-Use this method to get a `list` of `dict` each containing an event.
+Use this method to get all home's available events until the given one.
+It returns a `list` of `objects`.

 ### `Security.get_camera_picture(event, show=False)`
-Use this method to get the picture of a specific events.
+Use this method to get the picture of a specific event.
 Set `show` to `True` if you want to open the picture in the default pictures handler.

+### `set_person_away(self, person=None)`
+Use this method to set people's status away.
+If no person obj is passed to the method, it will set all home's users to away.